box/box-dotnet-sdk-gen/docs/Authentication.md

 ## JWT Auth

-Before using JWT Auth make sure you set up correctly your Box App.
+Before using JWT Auth make sure you set up correctly your Box platform app.
 The guide with all required steps can be found here: [Setup with JWT][jwt_guide]

 ### Authenticate Enterprise